samuraswife/samuraswife/README.md

 <br>

 **Please do not interact If you:**
-* Say overly sexual jokes toward me, example: *"Baku, you're so (sexual compliment)".*
+* Say overly sexual jokes toward me, example: *"Baku, you're so (sexual compliment)"*
 * Proship or darkship, *I hope you get help though*
 * Are ableist, just why? *Dni...*
 * Racist, *DON'T even joke about it either?*